Decoherence as an inherent characteristic of quantum mechanics: Introduction

 We examine three experiments in the remainder of this paper.
-First, in Section 2 we examine a Stern--Gerlach-like experiment with an electron to illustrate our idea of decoherence before measurement.
-In the Section 3, we apply our theory to an EPR \cite{EPR} pair of electrons, and show that the correlation between spatially-separated particles is not a result of wave packet collapse or other such processes.
+First, in Section 2 we examine a Stern--Gerlach-like experiment with an electron to illustrate our idea of decoherence.
+In Section 3, we apply our theory to an Einstein--Podolsky--Rosen (EPR) \cite{EPR} pair of electrons and show that the correlation between spatially separated particles is not a result of wave packet collapse or other such processes.
 In Section 4, the double-slit experiment with electrons is examined to demonstrate our theory's effectiveness for cases with continuous eigenvalues.
 This also illuminates how pure quantum mechanics describes the fact that electrons behave as interfering particles, i.e., particles whose detection rate is consistent with interference.